genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 </foundation-layout>
 ```

-We can use `layoutRequiredRegistrations()` on the config returned from `getLayout()` to see the registered names required to load the layout.
+We can use `layoutRequiredRegistrations()` on the config returned from `getLayout()` to see the registered names that are required to load the layout.

 ```javascript
 const layout = document.querySelector('foundation-layout'); // as FoundatonLayout in TypeScript;
 const layoutConfig = layout.getLayout();